yzia2000/zio-amps/README.md

 in parallel, but because we are investing in immutability and functional composition, we do not suffer from the same race conditions, lossy updates and non-determinism that non-functional programming often does.

+## Documentation

+WIP - Take a look at the examples module for now